simpleanalytics/docs/_docs/30_features/07-goals.md

 ## Funnel

 In our next video, we'll show you how to set up a new goal with a filter that targets page views from the home page.
 We'll also demonstrate how to add an additional step to the goal by filtering page views from the pricing page.
-This will give you a more comprehensive view of how your pircing page is performing.
+This will give you a more comprehensive view of how your pricing page is performing.

 {%
   include video.html